ExtendScript/extendscript-modules/README.md

 ## Installing modules

 We only use npm to manage packages and versions.
-This means that after we install a peer we still need to finish it's installation by including it's main:
+This means that after we install a peer we still need to finish it's installation by including it's main entry point:

     #include 'node_modules/@extendscript/modules.init/init.js'
     #include 'node_modules/@extendscript/another.module/module.js'